PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ## 1 Tool Description

-coco_tools is a set of tools provided by PaddleRS for handling COCO annotated files.
+coco_tools is a set of tools provided by PaddleRS for handling COCO annotation files.
 It is located in the `tools/coco_tools/` directory.
 Because [pycocotools library] (https://pypi.org/project/pycocotools/) can't install in some environment, PaddleRS provides coco_tools as an alternative for some simple file processing.

 *Please note that coco_tools is an experimental function at present, if you encounter problems in the process, please timely feedback to us.*